pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 6. Run the script on your images.
 Images with the corners of the checkerboard hilighted will pop up.
 You want the corner detections to be accurate.
 You should delete any images that don't have corners detected, or have them detected improperly.
 7. Congratulations!
 If all things work properly you should see the Camera Matrix and Distortion coefficients.
 You can save these off to a json and load them later.

 *Helpful Tip: Take your calibration images at the same aspect ratio and resolution as the images you will take for localization.
-I ended up burning myself because I was capturing my calibration images for Raspberry Pi camera without using the video port, but then I was using the video port to stream my images during deployment.*
+I ended up burning myself because I was capturing my calibration images for Raspberry Pi camera without using the video port, but was using the video port to stream my images during deployment.*

 ## Placing the Fiducials